 The energy world was already at a low price level before Corona.
-An example: Electricity was traded in Germany in February at slightly over 21 EUR/MWh (spot market monthly average).
-Gas has remained well below 10 EUR/MWh in the spot throughout Europe.
-All this is the consequence of the oversupply, which was largely already there before Corona, combined with the significant drop in demand in response to the corona virus, which is between 5% and 22% for electricity in the EU member states.
-Gas consumption also declined in absolute terms, although gas-fired power plants are currently more economical than coal-fired power stations and thus keep consumption higher.
+An example: Electricity was traded in Germany in February before the lockdown at just over 21 EUR/MWh (spot market monthly average).
+Gas has remained well below 10 EUR/MWh in the spot for many weeks throughout Europe.
+All this is the consequence of the oversupply, which was largely already there before Corona, combined with the significant drop in demand in response to the corona virus.
+The decline in electricity consumption is between 5% and 22% in the EU member states.
+Gas consumption has also declined in absolute terms, although gas-fired power stations are currently more economical than coal-fired power stations and thus keep consumption higher.
 In Austria, for example, only 2% less gas was consumed in the first 5 months compared to the previous year.

-Stay healthy, we wish you, as far as possible, a pleasant time and your company success or at least enduring blows.
+Stay healthy, we wish you, as far as possible, a good time and your company success or at least enduring blows.
 “We’re open for business”.

 For the Inercomp team